 Uecker’s big break can be traced to a 1969 visit with Al Hirt, a renowned jazz trumpeter from New Orleans.
 Hirt asked him to come on stage at a small nightclub he opened in Atlanta.
-Hirt was so impressed that he arranged an appearance for Uecker on The Tonight Show, starring Johnny Carson.
-Uecker became one of Carson’s favorite guests, making 100+ appearances before Carson retired in 1992.
-He also made appearances on The Mike Douglas and Merv Griffin Shows, Late Night with David Letterman and as guest host on Saturday Night Live.
+Hirt was so impressed with Uecker that he arranged an appearance for him on The Tonight Show, starring Johnny Carson.
+Uecker became one of Carson’s favorite guests, making more than 100 appearances before Carson retired in 1992.
+He also made appearances on The Mike Douglas Show, The Merv Griffin Show and Late Night with David Letterman, and served as a guest host on Saturday Night Live.
 Uecker became a national celebrity, and the ABC Network capitalized on his popularity.
 He went on to make appearances on The Superstars, Friday Night Videos and The Midnight Special, which opened the door for additional high-profile appearances.